Union University: LGBT students

-Union University is an affiliate of the Southern Baptist Convention, and as such strictly follows a Baptist interpretation of Christian scripture.
-This has led to controversies with regard to intolerance of LGBT ideologies.
+Union University is an affiliate of the Southern Baptist Convention, and as such strictly follows a non-affirming interpretation of Christian scripture.
+This has led to controversies with regard to intolerance of LGBT students.
 The school has a code of conduct that prohibits among other things, homosexual behavior and advocacy, as well as premarital sex and alcohol.
 Former students have claimed that anti-gay policies are enforced more strictly and that heterosexual students received smaller fines for violations, while homosexual students were given the choice of conversion therapy or expulsion.

 In 2008, Union denied access to the Soulforce Equality Ride, an effort to fight discrimination against gay people.
 Students were warned to have no contact with the group and one student who approached them was subsequently investigated.
 Soulforce participants were arrested for trespassing.

 In 2015, Union withdrew from the Council of Christian Colleges and Universities after two council colleges changed their policies to allow hiring faculty members in same-sex marriages.
 Four members of the university faculty signed the 2017 Nashville Statement, an evangelical Christian statement of faith relating to human sexuality and gender roles that was perceived by some as expressing homophobia, transphobia, and misogyny.

 In 2020, the school rescinded an admissions offer to a gay graduate-level nursing student, Alex Duron, after investigating his sexual orientation.
 Duron subsequently joined an unsuccessful lawsuit, Elizabeth Hunter, et al. v.
 U.S. Department of Education, seeking to end discrimination against LGBTQ+ students at publicly funded religious colleges and universities.
 Union University president Dub Oliver defended the school's actions by pointing to the college's religious exemption from the prohibitions on discrimination in Title IX, which it had applied for and received from the U.S. Department of Education, and to the college's statement of principles, which all students agree to follow.